6 key components of a well-rounded content strategy

 It’s important to balance ‘stodgy’ articles about new products and staff hires with more fun articles about what’s going on in your expert areas, and more informative articles sharing tips about your services.

-Tip: It’s vital for SEO to cross-link blog articles to other pages of your site (service landing pages, product pages, category pages and knowledge base articles), as that will help pass the value of that article to the pages you want to rank well in Google.
+Tip: It’s vital for SEO visibility to cross-link blog articles to other pages of your site (service landing pages, product pages, category pages and knowledge base articles), as that will help pass the value of that article to the pages you want to rank well in Google.
 2-3 contextual in-line links in the body copy of any blog is a good benchmark.

 6. Write for social readers